mathebuddy/mathebuddy-simulator/README.md

 3. **`start web server`**

 - starts a web server at port 8314.
-Open [http://localhost:8314](http://localhost:8314) in your your favorite browser.
+Open [http://localhost:8314](http://localhost:8314) in your favorite browser (WARNING: currently only [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) is supported).
 You should see the contents of screenshot above ("hello world" will be shown later!)

 - Select a file from the dropdown menu.
 All files with suffix `*.mbl` (mathe:buddy language) from repository `mathebuddy-public-courses` are listed.
 Open `../mathebuddy-public-courses/demo-basic/hello.mbl` for a hello world example.
 The compiler is run automatically and the simulator renders the result.